anupam858/facedetector/README.md

 Dependencies: 1.
 Numpy 2.
 OpenCV 3. imutils

 imutils is a python library that has opencv convinience functions.
-It's used here to improve fps of ip cameras.
+It's used here to improve fps of ip cameras. use "pip install imutils" to install the library.

 You can use an IP camera for live video input by providing the video link.